 When negligence causes an accident, it can turn fatal.
 There are several kinds of accidents that can result in wrongful death.

+- Motor Vehicle Accidents.
 Any time a driver isn’t paying attention to the road or is disobeying the rules of the road, they put other drivers around them in danger.
 This could be someone driving a car, a truck, or a bus.
 In an accident, they can collide with other people on the road or others not in motor vehicles, such as cyclists or pedestrians.
 The negligent driver can be held accountable for the accident.

+- Premises Liability.
 Premises liability applies to keeping properties safe for others who are on it.
 This could be a residence, place of business, or government building.
 If those in charge of the property don’t keep it safe, there’s a danger of people sustaining life-threatening injuries.
 For example, slip and fall accidents are a common type of premises liability accident.
 If someone slips because a staircase is covered in ice, they could fall and sustains severe brain damage that could result in a fatality.

+- Defective Products.
 Manufacturers and sellers of consumer goods have a responsibility to put safe products on the market.
 Sometimes the product has a flaw that makes it defective or otherwise hazardous.
 An auto part manufacturer could have a faulty brake system and put drivers at risk of an accident.
 Power tools could have wiring issues that lead to fire hazards.

+- Medical Malpractice.
 Medical malpractice is when a health care professional makes a mistake.
 If your loved one died from an allergic reaction to a drug they shouldn’t have been given, weren’t diagnosed in a timely manner, or didn’t receive the treatment they needed and should have gotten, then you may have a medical malpractice case.

+- Workplace Accidents.
 While there are those who work in more dangerous fields like construction workers who work around heavy machinery and may be working from heights, there are other fatal workplace injuries one can get that could be grounds for a lawsuit.
 If a job placed workers around hazardous chemicals, they may have suffered toxic exposure.
 Unfortunately, these chemicals can cause terminal illnesses that don’t present symptoms until the illness has developed.
 While treatment may help pain management or prolong the full effects of the disease, your loved one’s life may have been cut short due to a terrible illness that could have been avoided.

 If your loved one lost their life because of the negligent actions of another, you can seek justice for them.
 Our attorneys in Midland understand each case is unique.
 Whether or not you see the reason why your loved one passed away in the list above, you should still reach out to discuss your case and its validity.